hydrodynamicstability/statquotes/README.md

   - Bailar's laws of data analysis.  *Clinical Pharmacology and Therapeutics*, 20:  113-119.

+- "In data analysis, a crucial and often bungled decision is the choice of data to be investigated.
+It may pay to ignore a massive majority, if it is distorted by systematic errors."

+  - Peter J. Huber (2011)

+  - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
+Wiley.

 ## Experimental design

 - "The purpose of statistics in laboratories should be to save labor, time, and expense by efficient experimental designs.
 But all too frequently statisticians impose all kinds of nonsensical conditions on the poor biologist or psychologist--conditions which, although they produce unequivocal statistical results, actually hinder him in his research."